Nursing Schools in New Mexico: Campus & Online Programs (2026)

-Compare 25 accredited nursing schools in New Mexico.
-See NCLEX pass rates, acceptance rates, and available programs — all in one place.
+Compare 4 campus-based nursing schools in New Mexico — plus accredited online programs open to New Mexico residents.
+NCLEX pass rates, acceptance rates, and accreditation in one place.

 Find Your Nursing Program in New Mexico

-How We Ranked Nursing Schools in New Mexico
+How We Evaluate Nursing Schools in New Mexico

 What to Look for in a New Mexico Nursing School